Travel Medical Insurance for Volunteer Groups

 Jason Stolz CLTC, CRPC

-At Diversified Insurance Brokers, we help trip leaders and coordinators compare travel medical plans built for real-world volunteer travel.
-That means focusing on what matters most: emergency medical coverage abroad, access to vetted facilities, 24/7 assistance, and emergency medical evacuation insurance when local care isn’t enough.
-Many groups also want a clean way to document coverage for parents, schools, sponsoring churches, or nonprofit boards—so expectations are clear before the trip begins.
+At Diversified Insurance Brokers, we help trip leaders and organizational coordinators compare travel medical plans built for the realities of international volunteer travel.
+That means focusing on what actually matters when a claim occurs: strong emergency medical coverage abroad, access to appropriately vetted facilities in the region, a reliable 24/7 assistance team that can guide both the affected traveler and the trip leader through what to do next, and meaningful emergency medical evacuation benefits when local care is not adequate for the situation at hand.
+Many organizations also need clean, verifiable documentation of coverage for parents, schools, sponsoring churches, nonprofit boards, or grant requirements — so that expectations are clearly established before the team departs.

 Get Travel Medical Quotes for Your Volunteer Group